shark0x00/zomboid-docker/README.md

 # zomboid-docker

+These files can be used to create and maintain a Project Zomboid server based on docker.

-Full installation instructions can be found under: https://blog.stonesec.de/project-zomboid-docker-compose/
+A comprehensive explanation of the setup can be found under: https://blog.stonesec.de/project-zomboid-docker-compose/

 ## Installation

 The initial installation procedure can be found on the PZWIKI page.
-I followed the installation procedure for steamcmd using the steam user:
+I followed the installation procedure for steamcmd using the steam user within the docker container:

 ```
 cat >$HOME/update_zomboid.txt <<'EOL'